 - Virgin Media: If you’re a Virgin Media customer, either for your mobile or for home broadband, you’ll get free access to Virgin Media Wi-Fi.

 If you’re not an existing customer of one of the mobile networks above, the cheapest way to get access to wi-fi on the Tube is by ordering a Pay As You Go SIM card from Three.
-The only condition is you’ll need to use the SIM card at least once every month to qualify for free wi-fi (on the 321 tariff, this could cost you as little as 1p per month).
+The only condition is you’ll need to use the SIM card at least once every month to qualify for free wi-fi.

 You can also buy a standalone pass for Virgin Media Wi-Fi, but this is relatively expensive and starts at £15 for 2 months usage: